dachcom-digital/pimcore-i18n/README.md

 ### Preparation
 - If you're using `system` as your `locale_adapter`, which is the default, you need to enable all required locales in pimcore system settings
 - Always be sure that every document translation is connected via the [localization tool](https://www.pimcore.org/docs/5.0.0/Multi_Language_i18n/Localize_your_Documents.html).
-- If you're using the country detection, you need a valid maxmind geoip [data provider](docs/10_GeoControl.md)
+- If you're using the country detection, you need a valid maxmind geo ip [data provider](docs/10_GeoControl.md)

 ## Further Information
 - [Geo IP/Control](docs/10_GeoControl.md): Enable GeoIP Data Provider.